 In Southwest Missouri, you can’t do much better when it comes to apple picking than Gardener’s Orchard and Bakery.
 They offer orchard tours, hay rides, delicious baked goods and a dozen varieties of apples for you to pick.
 In July and August, you can even pick your own peaches!

-The “something extra” that makes John and Linda’s Fruit and Berry Farm—near Bates City—one of the best apple picking spots in Missouri is the the down-home, personal experience.
+The “something extra” that makes John and Linda’s U-Pick Fruit and Berry Farm—near Bates City—one of the best apple picking spots in Missouri is the the down-home, personal experience.
 They will let you pick whatever is ripe, but you have to call ahead to make sure they’re open for picking before you go.

 Schweizer Orchards is a blufftop orchard overlooking the Missouri River in the northwestern part of the state.
 During the early autumn, you can pick your own apples, but they are also a full-service fruit farm that offers pick-your-own berries, peaches and pumpkins, to boot.
 Check out their homemade goodies inside the orchard market.